KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-06-ProblemSolvingValidatingECSGraph.md

     // We've reached the node which children we're currently
     // iterating.
 It means that node can be reached from itself
-    // and therefore is part of the cycle. if (marks[system] == InStack)
+    // and therefore is a part of the cycle. if (marks[system] == InStack)
     {
         return CycleFound;